laminas/laminas-math/doc/book/migration.md

 Starting with version 3, we now require the [mbstring](http://php.net/mbstring) extension.
-We added this requirement to ensure that all string manipulations inside zend-math are binary-safe.
+We added this requirement to ensure that all string manipulations inside laminas-math are binary-safe.

 Internally, we replace all `strlen()` and `substr()` functions with the equivalent `mb_strlen()` and `mb_substr()` functions, and require `8bit`